 Fresh off the vine, still warm from the sun tomatoes are one of life’s greatest pleasures.
-Even better if you can wrap the little gems in basil.
+Even better if you can wrap the little gems in Basil or cook them up with Rosemary & Oregano.
 So why not grow them together?

 That’s exactly what I decided to do this summer.
-I usually keep a cherry tomato plant on the deck for late night snacking but this year I kicked it up a notch with this Basil & Tomato Container Garden.
+I usually keep a cherry tomato plant on the deck for late-night snacking but this year I kicked it up a notch with this Italian Herb & Tomato Container Garden.

-You want a large container for a few reasons.
-One, larger containers are heavier and less likely to tip over in the wind.
-Tomato plants grow up and can get pretty top heavy, making a tumble even more likely.
+Larger containers are heavier and less likely to tip over in the wind.
+Tomato plants grow and grow and grow and can get pretty top-heavy, making a tumble even more likely.

 Also, more soil means more room for water retention.
 Hot windy days can be a death sentence for plants, forget to water one day and it’s all over.
 That’s a huge part of why I avoid containers in general.

 Speaking of soil, when you’re at the store make sure you’re grabbing a soil mix meant for containers.
-I usually buy the Ecoscraps brand.
 Container mix is formulated to hold water and stay light and uncompacted.